DoPE: Denoising Rotary Position Embedding: Experiment

-\paragraph{The Curse of Length.} At an appropriate length, MICL can significantly enhance the model’s reasoning ability.
-However, when the length extends to 16K, the model’s final reasoning ability drops significantly.
-More exemplars does not lead to better performance, indirectly demonstrating that complex reasoning is constrained by the extrapolation length.
+\paragraph{The Curse of Length.} We observed that MICL improved reasoning at appropriate lengths, but performance dropped markedly when the context window extended to 16K.
+Adding more exemplars did not yield further gains, suggesting that learning in ultra-long contexts remained challenging.

-\paragraph{The Curse of Shortcut.} We inserted exemplars of the test samples into the in-context examples.
-Surprisingly, rather than copying the correct answers in a “needle-in-a-haystack” manner, the model’s overall performance dropped substantially at the 24K and 64K context lengths.
+\paragraph{The Curse of Shortcut.} When we inserted exemplars of the test samples into the in-context examples, we unexpectedly observed a substantial performance drop at 24K and 64K.
+Instead of copying the correct answers in a ``needle-in-a-haystack'' manner, the model appeared to fall back on shortcuts that hurt overall accuracy. \paragraph{Baseline Failure.} The two training-free length extrapolation baselines, \emph{Dual Chunk Attention} and \emph{Positional Interpolation}, shown in Table~\ref{tab:qwen_math_extrapolation}, achieve accuracies close to zero, demonstrating astonishingly poor performance.

+\paragraph{Cross-task Generalization.} To evaluate cross-task generalization, we compare head selection using entropy computed on either the MATH dataset or the NIH dataset (Table~\ref{tab:dataset_ablation}), and finally test under the MICL task.
+We find that sparse patterns estimated from synthetic tasks transfer to more complex reasoning tasks, indicating that even without calibration data for the target task, synthetic data still provide useful estimates of the sparse patterns.